 This chapter discusses the representation of and assumptions for natural gas.
 The chapter starts with a brief synopsis of ICF's Gas Market Model (GMM), the primary tool used for generating the natural gas supply curves.
-This is followed by discussion of the approach taken to translate GMM results to IPM inputs for the EPA's Platform v6 2022 Reference Case (EPA Platform v6).
+This is followed by a discussion of the approach taken to translate GMM results to IPM inputs for the EPA's 2023 Reference Case.
 Lastly, brief descriptions of modeling methodologies and data used in GMM are presented.